tranhuy105/music-service-api/README.md

 ## Overview

 This project provides a comprehensive music streaming service API with robust functionalities, including CRUD operations, advanced query options, and Redis caching for performance optimization.
 The core focuses are user management, track playback, playlist creation, payment processing, and session management.
-Special attention is given to implementing a caching layer using Redis to ensure a smooth and efficient streaming experience.

 For database operations, JDBC is used for its simplicity and efficiency in handling native SQL queries.
 JPA (Java Persistence API) is avoided due to a personal preference for the direct control and flexibility that JDBC offers.